 In such a case, you can try creating a solution of ½ cup of rubbing alcohol and 1 pint of any mineral oil and mixing it.
 Using a cleaning cloth, wipe down the outsides, and especially the insides of your kitchen cabinets thoroughly.

-This will not only help get rid of the bad odor almost immediately but also prevents any new odors from forming.
+This concoction of rubbing alcohol and mineral oil will not only help get rid of the bad odor almost immediately but also prevents any new odors from forming.
 It preserves the kitchen cabinets and also adds an extra layer of protection for new bacteria.
-Even when the natural remedies or the solution mentioned above does not work, one should only then move onto a much stronger solution.
-It must be kept in mind that one should only try the following remedy when all the other initial treatments have failed to work and proven to be ineffective.
+Even when the natural remedies or the solution mentioned above does not work, one should only then move on to a much stronger solution.
+It must be kept in mind that one should only try the following remedy when all the other initial treatments have failed to work and proven to be ineffective on the bad smells.

 A much stouter and effective approach is to use bleach.
 Pour some amount of bleach into an open-mouthed container and then with the help of a cleaning cloth, soak it into the bleach and then carefully wipe down both the insides and the outsides of your kitchen cabinets.
 A much safer and nifty tip is to use the help of a spray bottle and spray the insides and outsides of your kitchen cabinets with bleach.
 Let the bleach soak into the kitchen cabinets for at least 15 minutes.
 Then with the help of a sponge, wipe down the surfaces of your kitchen cabinets.